 - income-based Jobseeker’s Allowance

 - income-related Employment and Support Allowance

 - Child Tax Credit

-Universal Credit will be rolled out nationally for new claims from October 2013.
-If you are already getting one or more of the benefits that are to be abolished, your claim will be transferred to Universal Credit at some point between 2014 and 2017.
+Universal Credit is being rolled out nationally for new claims from October 2013.
+Current plans are for most existing claimants of the above benefits to be transferred to Universal Credit during 2016 and 2017.

 The Government intends to make sure that no one ends up worse off when they transfer to Universal Credit.
 Additional payments will be given if necessary so these claimants don’t end up with less than they were getting in benefits before.